vabarbosa/tfjs-model-playground/image-segmenter/demo/README.md

     >
     >   1. From a terminal shell, go to the `image-segmenter` directory in the cloned repo
     >   1. Enter the command: `python -m SimpleHTTPServer 8080` (or whatever port desired)
-    >   1. Once started the Web Server URL should be http://127.0.0.1:8080 (or whatever port used)
+    >   1. Once started, the Web Server URL should be http://127.0.0.1:8080 (or whatever port used)
     >
     > - using the **[http.server](https://docs.python.org/3/library/http.server.html)** module (available in Python 3.x)
     >
     >   1. From a terminal shell, go to the `image-segmenter` directory in the cloned repo
     >   1. Enter the command: `python -m http.server 8080` (or whatever port desired)
-    >   1. Once started the Web Server URL should be http://127.0.0.1:8080 (or whatever port used)
+    >   1. Once started, the Web Server URL should be http://127.0.0.1:8080 (or whatever port used)
     >

-1. From the browser, access `demo/image-segmenter.html` via the web server's URL (e.g., http://127.0.0.1:8080/demo/image-segmenter.html)
+1. From the browser, access `demo/image-segmenter.html` via the Web Server's URL (e.g., http://127.0.0.1:8080/demo/image-segmenter.html)

     ![screenshot](image-segmenter-screenshot.png)